jeffcharles/poleland/README.md

 Poleland
 ========

-This is a random project I'm using to learn more about Node.js, Angular, and some other random technologies.
+This is a random project I'm using to learn more about Node.js, React, and some other random technologies.

 Deploying a dev instance